Black Adam (film): Critical response

-Black Adam was not well received by critics, (Note: Some publications labeled the film's overall reception as mixed, while other publications noted that the reaction was more negative.) with J. Kim Murphy of Variety noting that critics generally found the film to be "repetitive and anti-entertaining".
+Black Adam is described as having mixed to negative reviews, (Note: Some publications labeled the film's overall reception as mixed, while other publications noted that the reaction was more negative.) with J. Kim Murphy of Variety noting that critics generally found the film to be "repetitive and anti-entertaining".
 On Rotten Tomatoes, the film holds an approval rating of 39% based on 307 reviews, with an average rating of 5.1/10.
-The website's critics' consensus reads: "Black Adam may end up pointing the way to an exciting future for DC films, but as a standalone experience, it's a wildly uneven letdown."
+The website's critics' consensus reads, "Black Adam may end up pointing the way to an exciting future for DC films, but as a standalone experience, it's a wildly uneven letdown."
 On Metacritic, the film has a weighted average score of 41 out of 100, based on 52 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those at PostTrak gave it 4 out of 5 stars.

-Katie Walsh of the Los Angeles Times wrote: "The director does heroic work crafting a film around Johnson that is fast and entertaining."
-Writing for Consequence, Liz Shannon Miller gave the film a B grade and said: "On its own merits, Black Adam might feel a little thin in terms of story, but it does deliver plenty of enjoyable moments and a solid ensemble to back up Johnson.
+Katie Walsh of the Los Angeles Times wrote, "The director does heroic work crafting a film around Johnson that is fast and entertaining."
+Writing for Consequence, Liz Shannon Miller gave the film a B grade and said, "On its own merits, Black Adam might feel a little thin in terms of story, but it does deliver plenty of enjoyable moments and a solid ensemble to back up Johnson.
 But perhaps the most exciting aspect of it is how it might shake up the rest of the franchise going forward."
 Helen O'Hara of Empire rated it 3 out of 5 and wrote that the film attempts "to offer a grand unified theory of DC, mixing family-film tropes with a protagonist who straight-up murders people.
 The result is sometimes a mess, but it's a generally entertaining one."
-Todd McCarthy of Deadline Hollywood praised Johnson's performance and the action scenes, writing: "The visual spectacle just keeps coming at you for two hours, and the effects are all so stupendous that you could begin to take it for granted.
+Todd McCarthy of Deadline Hollywood praised Johnson's performance and the action scenes, writing, "The visual spectacle just keeps coming at you for two hours, and the effects are all so stupendous that you could begin to take it for granted.
 Practically every shot features something epic or at least unusual going on and director Jaume Collet-Serra, who guided Johnson's [2021] hit Jungle Cruise, takes good care to present the star in the most favorable dramatic light."